For general queries contact the club captains (captain)

-The Mapping officer has the responsibilty of keeping the maps of CUOC's areas up-to-date.
-On a yearly basis this normally involves minor updates on the maps to be used for the Sprint-O and Icenian but can also involve larger re-mapping work, depending on the need and/or the level of keeness!
+The Mapping Officer has the responsibility of keeping the maps of CUOC's areas up-to-date.
+On a yearly basis this normally involves minor updates on the maps to be used for the City Race and Icenian but can also involve larger re-mapping work, depending on the need and/or the level of keenness!
 CUOC has all it's maps in OCAD format and a license for OCAD 8 for doing re-mapping work.

-Andrew is the club's safety officer.
-He makes sure people only do stupid things in a safe manner
+The Safety Officer makes sure people are well and only do stupid things in a safe manner.

 Cambridge University Orienteering Club